CookiesCorpfin/Corp_fin/readme.md

-# Ameritrade Corporate Finance Case
+# Ameritrade Corporate Finance Case - Cookies

 Here is the python code used to calculate the regression parameters for various securities and porfolios using wrds data.

 ## Description

-Just donwload any pip packages, choose your cusips, make sure you have wrds setup in python, and run!
+Just download any pip packages, choose your cusips, make sure you have wrds setup in python, and run!

 ## Authors